canyon289/bayesian-model-evaluation/README.md

 ### 4. Open your Jupyter notebook in Jupyter Lab!

-In the terminal, execute `jupyter lab`.
+In the terminal, navigate to this directory and execute `jupyter lab`.

-Navigate to the `notebooks` then `1_BayesianWorkflow` and open notebook 1_Ins_BayesRefresher.ipynb.
+Navigate to the `notebooks` then `1_BayesianWorkflow` and open notebook `1_Ins_BayesRefresher.ipynb`.

 ### 4a.
 Want to view static HTML notebooks